harjitmoe/ecma35lib/README.md

   mapping to ISO/IEC 10646, not to ISO/IEC 10367 or 8859, so combining marks aren't a problem.
 - Functionality of CSI, CEX, C1 _et cetera_ controls.
   - Rich or annotated output of some sort.
-- Proper way of switching between variants of (e.g.) JIS X 0208.
-The standard way (IRR) does not even pretend to cover the type of vendor variation actually observed.
-  - Privately allocating sets and DOCS codes (e.g. Shift_JIS) in some configurable way.
 - Backspace composition sequences; some handling of the GCC CSI with respect to Unicode.
 - Figure out how the relevant parts of Videotex work:
   - The rest of the control sets.